alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 You see the problem, right?
 User need not have knowledge about comment, but needed it there to sync changes whenever user name changes.

-**Solution:** Instead of sprinkling denormalization macros all around, we can leave the from macros as is, the falback logic is very handy.
+**Solution:** Instead of sprinkling denormalization macros all around, we can leave the from macros as is, the fallback logic is very handy.
 We can replace to macros, with publishing change events.
 We would simply publish a message whenever a user name changes.
 We would capture the change in a `before_save` callback and publish it in `after_save`.
 By publishing in `after_save` we ensure that user is persisted at time of publishing.
 We can change the publisher to hook directly into model callback chain.
-Lets call the change evets: notifications, because they are not wrappers around code bolocks.
+Lets call the change events: notifications, because they are not wrappers around code blocks.
 They are simply notifications that "something changed".
-Events can be desribed as: "something happened and it took this much time to do it, oh sorry! it was just attempted, we got this error and it was not completed."
+Events can be described as: "something happened and it took this much time to do it, oh sorry! it was just attempted, we got this error and it was not completed."

 Lets create a publisher module, which can be included in any active model complaint model, supporting callbacks.
 Model can attach a namespace to itself and assign a publisher to the namespace.
 Attached publisher should immediately start broadcasting important notifications like created and destroyed.
 To broadcast additional notifications, publisher should be able to hook in.